top of page

 Not all AI tools require advanced technical skills.
 Many vendors design software with intuitive interfaces tailored for entrepreneurs and solo-preneurs.
 Look for solutions that offer:

-• Clear tutorials and customer support
+• Clear Tutorials: Ensure there are tutorials and customer support available.

-• Customizable features to match your workflow
+• Customizable Features: Look for customizable features to match your workflow.

 For example, AI writing assistants or simple data analytics platforms often come with drag-and-drop features and easy setup.
 Avoid tools that demand coding knowledge unless you have technical support.